mrahma04/employee-tracker-v2.0/README.md

 # Employee Tracker v2.0 :office_worker: :railway_track:

-#### This is a Node.js Content Management Systems (CMS) application.
+#### This is a Node.js Employee Database + Content Management Systems (CMS) application.
 It has a command-line interface that allows non-developers to easily view and interact with information stored in a backend MySQL database.

 ## To use this Application